Kevin Bieksa: Vancouver Canucks (2005–2015)

+Anaheim Ducks (2015–2018)

-On June 30, 2015, the Vancouver Canucks traded Bieksa to the Anaheim Ducks in exchange for a second-round pick in the 2016 NHL Entry Draft.
+On June 30, 2015, the Vancouver Canucks traded Bieksa to the Anaheim Ducks in exchange for a second-round pick in the 2016 NHL entry draft reuniting him with Ryan Kesler, who had been traded to the Ducks by the Canucks the previous off-season.
 Two days later, Bieksa signed a two-year, $8,000,000 contract extension that ran through the 2017–18 season.
 The deal included a full no-movement clause.
-Adjusting to a new team for the first time in his career, Bieksa recorded 15 points in 71 games.
+Adjusting to a new team for the first time in his career, Bieksa recorded 15 points (four goals, 11 assists) in 71 games during the 2015–16 season.
+Bieksa would also play in all six playoff games where he recorded just one assist as the Ducks were defeated in the first round of the 2016 playoffs by the Nashville Predators in seven games.

-In his second season with the Ducks, Bieksa continued to help develop and mentor the young defence core.
-Upon winning the Pacific Division, the Ducks swept the Calgary Flames in the first round of the playoffs.
+In the 2016–17 season, his second season with the Ducks, Bieksa continued to help develop and mentor the young defence core.
+He finished the season with three goals and 11 assists for 14 points in 81 games played.
+Upon arriving into the 2017 playoffs, the Ducks swept the Calgary Flames in the first round.
 Bieksa finished the series with four assists in four games.
-Following a tear to his medial collateral ligament (MCL) in the second round, he returned in the Conference Finals against the Nashville Predators who defeated the Ducks in six games.
+Following a tear to his medial collateral ligament (MCL) in the first game of the second round against the Edmonton Oilers, he missed the rest of the series (where the Ducks defeated the Oilers in seven games) but returned in the conference finals against the Nashville Predators who defeated the Ducks in six games.

+During the 2017–18 season, Bieksa was held without a goal for the first time since his rookie season, the 2005–06 season.
+Despite being goalless, he recorded eight assists for eight points in 59 games played.
+He also played one game in the Ducks first round sweep against the San Jose Sharks in the 2018 playoffs and was held pointless.

 Retirement

 On October 13, 2022, the Canucks announced that Bieksa would sign a one-day contract with the team and retire on November 3 when the Canucks played against the Ducks.